Tighter Bounds for Query Answering with Guarded TGDs: Fact closure and making the chase similar to a linear chase

 Let $\Sigma$ be the set of GTGDs of width~$w$ that strongly obeys side signature $\sidesign$, and let $\Sigma'$ be a childish saturation of~$\Sigma$.
 (We will of course take $\Sigma'$ to be the closure $\wclo{\Sigma}$ defined in the previous section.)
 The \emph{shortcut chase} based on $\Sigma'$ is a tree-like chase sequence of the form described below.
 Informally we apply the set of non-full GTGDs of $\Sigma$ and the full GTGDs of~$\Sigma'$ in alternation.

 A shortcut chase starts with a chase tree consisting of a single root node $T_0$, then consists of two alternating kinds of steps: \begin{itemize} \item The \emph{non-full steps}, where we fire a non-full GTGD of~$\Sigma$ on a node $g$.
-The chase step creates a new node~$g'$ which is a child of~$g$, which contains the result $F'$ of firing the non-full GTGD along with a copy of the full facts of~$g$ which only use elements shared between $F$ and~$F'$ (i.e., all facts that can be inherited are inherited). \item The \emph{full saturation steps}, which apply to a node~$g$, only once per node, precisely at the moment where it is created by a non-full step.
+The chase step creates a new node~$g'$ which is a child of~$g$, which contains the result $F'$ of firing the non-full GTGD along with a copy of the side facts of~$g$ which only use elements shared between $F$ and~$F'$ (i.e., all side facts that can be inherited are inherited). \item The \emph{full saturation steps}, which apply to a node~$g$, only once per node, precisely at the moment where it is created by a non-full step.
 In this step, we apply all the full GTGDs of~$\Sigma'$ to the facts of~$g$, and add the consequences to~$g$ (they are still on the domain of~$g$ because the rules are full). \end{itemize}

-Note the absence of propagation steps: the facts generated in a node are never propagated upwards.
+Note the absence of propagation steps: the facts generated in a node are never propagated rootwards.
+Also note that whenever we create a node then the facts that it contains are a childish instance.

 Our next goal is to argue that the shortcut chase is as good as the usual chase in terms of query answering.
 As we are working with childish saturations, which are only complete for entailment on childish instances, we will use Proposition~\ref{prop:factclosure} to ensure that the original instance is fact-saturated.

-\begin{prop} For any childish saturation $\Sigma'$ of $\Sigma$, the shortcut chase based on $\Sigma$ emulates $\Sigma$ on any fact-saturated instance: for each fact-saturated instance $\inst$ and each Boolean CQ $Q$, we have $\inst, \Sigma \models Q$ if and only if $Q$ holds in an instance produced from $\inst$ by a shortcut chase sequence starting at $\inst$. \end{prop} \begin{proof} The direction from right to left is simple, and does not use fact-saturation of~$\inst$.
+\begin{prop} For any childish saturation $\Sigma'$ of $\Sigma$, the shortcut chase based on $\Sigma'$ emulates $\Sigma$ on any fact-saturated instance: for each fact-saturated instance $\inst$ and each Boolean CQ $Q$, we have $\inst, \Sigma \models Q$ if and only if $Q$ holds in an instance produced from $\inst$ by a shortcut chase sequence with the full GTGDs of~$\Sigma'$ and the non-full GTGDs of~$\Sigma$ starting at $\inst$. \end{prop} \begin{proof} The direction from right to left is simple, and does not use fact-saturation of~$\inst$.
 Shortcut chase steps are chase steps, and the dependencies in the childish saturation~$\Sigma'$ are entailed by~$\Sigma$.
-Thus it is clear that if $Q$ holds in an instance produced from $\inst$ using shortcut chase steps, then we have a chase proof witnessing that $\inst, \Sigma \models Q$.
+Thus, it is clear that if $Q$ holds in an instance produced from $\inst$ using shortcut chase steps, then we have a chase proof witnessing that $\inst, \Sigma \models Q$.